Skip to content

 42%

 These are median costs in Alabama.
 Actual costs vary significantly based on the funeral home, location within the state, and services selected.
 Under the FTC Funeral Rule, funeral homes must provide itemized pricing when you ask.
 You are not required to purchase a package and can choose individual services.
+Read more about the true cost of dying in America.

 Major Cities in Alabama